Caesar's civil war: War against Pharnaces

-Brief return to Rome
+Brief return to Rome and mutiny

 At Rome, however, during these Egyptian and Pontic campaigns, politics continued.
 Publius Cornelius Dolabella was serving as one of the tribunes for 47 BC.
 During his term, he proposed the abolition of all debts and a rent holiday.
-This led to Antony, who was serving as Caesar's magister equitum in the dictatorship, to intervene against the proposals.
-When Antony had left for Campania to deal with a mutiny in Caesar's Ninth and Tenth legions, domestic violence again flared up in Rome, leading to the Senate to invoke the senatus consultum ultimum but the lack of any magistrates with imperium present meant that nobody was able to enforce it; only after some time did Antony return, restoring order with serious loss of life, dealing a serious blow to his popularity.
+This led Antony, who was serving as Caesar's magister equitum in the dictatorship, to intervene against the proposals.
+When Antony had left for Campania to deal with a mutiny in Caesar's Ninth and Tenth legions, domestic violence again flared up in Rome, leading the Senate to invoke the senatus consultum ultimum but the lack of any magistrates with imperium present meant that nobody was able to enforce it; only after some time did Antony return, restoring order with serious loss of life, dealing a serious blow to his popularity.

 At the same time, Cato led his forces from Cyrenaica across the desert to Africa (modern day Tunisia), linking up with Metellus Scipio; they, along with Labienus, induced the defection of one of Caesar's governors in Hispania Ulterior.

 Caesar returned to Italy and Rome late in 47 BC, meeting and pardoning Cicero, who had given up hope in Pompeian victory after Pompey's death, at Brundisium.
 Upon his return, he made it clear that his confidence in Antony, but surprisingly not Dolabella, had been lost.
 Caesar elected suffect magistrates for 47 and magistrates for the new year (46 BC); he packed his men into the priestly colleges and the suffect magistracies, expanding the number of praetors from eight to ten, to reward them for their loyalty.
 For himself, he declined to continue the dictatorship, instead taking the consulship with Lepidus as his colleague.

 The mutineers in Campania were not calmed by Caesar's return.
 Caesar sent one of his lieutenants, the future historian Gaius Sallustius Crispus (also appointed praetor for 46 BC), to parley with the men, but Sallust was almost killed by a mob.
 Caesar then went in person to the troops, who were then nearing Rome under arms; he granted them immediate discharges, gave promises that they would receive their land and retirement bonuses, and addressed them as quirites (citizens).
 His men, shocked by their casual dismissal, begged Caesar to take them back into service; feigning reluctance, he allowed himself to be persuaded and made notes to put the mutiny's leaders in exposed and dangerous positions in the upcoming campaign.

 While in Italy, he also confiscated and sold at market price the property of Pompey and opponents now dead or still unpardoned, before also borrowing more funds.
 He handled Dolabella's proposed debt cancellation proposals by declining to take them up, arguing his large debts would have made him the chief beneficiary of such a plan.
 The decision to sell the confiscated properties at market price disappointed some of Caesar's allies, but also indicated his dire financial straits.